Thermodynamic instability of splitting thin shell solutions in braneworld Einstein-Gauss-Bonnet gravity: Free energy

 In order to compute $\hat{\cal{I}}$ we must calculate the on shell action for this system.
 After taking traces of both the field equations and the junction conditions (\ref{junction}), we have for the bulk and boundary actions the following on shell expressions

 Now we proceed to calculate the Euclidean actions for the two competing solutions at separation time.
-We first consider the splitting solution, whose associated action will be labeled with the index $1$ as follows
+We first consider the splitting solution, its action will be labeled with the index $1$ as follows

-where $\Sigma_v$ stands for the vacuum thin shell, $\Sigma_b$ for the brane, $M^+$ for the stringy branch between the thin shells and $M^-$ for the gr branch, $K_v$ denotes the trace of the extrinsic curvature of the vacuum thin shell, $K_{b1}$ denotes the trace of extrinsic curvature of the brane after the splitting (surrounded by the stringy branch), and the $1/2$ factor before $\hat{\cal{I}}_1$ comes from the $Z_2$ symmetry, as every quantity is evaluated at one of the two identical halves.
+where $\Sigma_v$ stands for the vacuum thin shell, $\Sigma_b$ for the brane, $M^+$ for the stringy branch between the thin shells and $M^-$ for the GR branch, $K_v$ denotes the trace of the extrinsic curvature of the vacuum thin shell, $K_{b1}$ denotes the trace of extrinsic curvature of the brane after the splitting (surrounded by the stringy branch), and the $1/2$ factor before $\hat{\cal{I}}_1$ comes from the $Z_2$ symmetry, as every quantity is evaluated at one of the two identical halves.

 On the other hand, the Euclidean action without the splitting, which we label with the index $0$, can be written as